ruggeri/tech-notes/randos/aws-gpu-instance-setup.md

     # For P3
     sudo nvidia-smi -ac "877,1530"

+This stuff never seems to be needed for me, actually.
+It seems like the default is in persistence mode?

 ## P3 Instances

 On P3 you need to use Cuda 9 and CUDNN 7.
 I've uploaded those to the